Paradist/naumi/README.md

 ## 📝 To Do (before the 1.0 release)

+- [ ] Describe the functions with examples.
 - [ ] Data compression using zstd
 - [ ] TLS
 - [ ] More speed and optimization!